 Recipients of NSAA's Industry Impact and Lifetime Achievement awards are visionaries, leaders, and trailblazers whose work has made our industry better.

-2023 Recipients 2022 Recipients 2021 Recipients
+2024 Recipients 2023 Recipients 2022 Recipients

 Past Lifetime Winners Past Impact Winners

-2023 Lifetime Achievement Award Recipient
+2024 Lifetime Achievement Award Recipient

-Rusty Gregory
+Lifetime Achievement: Rusty Gregory

-Ski Industry architect
+Ski Industry Architect

 Rusty Gregory's story is one of ascension and reinvention — not just personally, but as a primary architect of the contemporary ski industry in North America.